LONDON — Britons voted to quit the European Union after a divisive and bitter national referendum, according to predictions early Friday.

 What is at stake?

-Some predict a domino effect as other EU members consider their own departures, while other members fear that an EU without Britain would be economically dominated by Germany.
-Another structural crisis is the last thing Europe needs amid the biggest refugee crisis since World War Two, intractable economic woes and a nebulous security threat from international terrorism.
+Some predict a domino effect as other EU members consider their own departures, fearing an EU without Britain would be economically dominated by Germany.
+Countries such as Spain could also be forced to make hundreds of millions of extra dollars in annual contributions as budgets are realigned.
+A structural crisis is the last thing Europe needs amid the biggest refugee crisis since World War II, intractable economic woes and a nebulous security threat from international terrorism.

 Why does it matter for the United States?

 The United States advocates a strong, stable Europe.
-Even a smooth "Brexit" would see Washington building a new relationship with both Britain and a Britain-free remainder of the EU.
-However, some observers fear the rump EU could begin to unravel, weakening America's allies and bringing instability.
+Even a smooth Brexit would see Washington building a new relationship with both Britain and a Britain-free remainder of the EU.
+However, some observers fear the rump of the EU could begin to unravel, weakening America's allies and bringing instability.

 Despite a weakened "special relationship" between Washington and London, Britain remains America's primary transatlantic military ally and its role in Europe is strategically important to the U.S.